liamcottle/reticulum-meshchat/README.md

 Your public key is shared with the network when you send an announce, and allows others on the network to automatically discover a route to a destination you control.

-At this time, Reticulum WebChat generates a new Identity the first time you launch it.
+At this time, Reticulum MeshChat generates a new Identity the first time you launch it.
 A future update will allow you to create and manage multiple identities.

-For now, if you want to change, or reset your identity, you can access the identity file at `~/.reticulum-webchat/identity`.
+For now, if you want to change, or reset your identity, you can access the identity file at `~/.reticulum-meshchat/identity`.

 **Configure your Display Name**